shon-Rocky/Annual-Report-Analyst/README.md

 ## Components

-- `llm.py`: This module contains the `llm` function, which creates a HuggingFaceEndpoint instance for the  LLM.
+- `llm.py`: This module contains the `llm` function, which creates a HuggingFaceEndpoint instance for the  LLM .
 - `embeddings.py`: This module contains the `embeddings` function, which creates an instance of HuggingFaceEmbeddings with the specified parameters.
 - `app.py`: This is the main application file.
 It uses Streamlit to create a user interface, and it uses the `llm` and `embeddings` functions to generate responses and perform document similarity search.